oopnet/oopnet/docs/about.rst

 object-oriented design paradigm with inheritance of classes and properties.
 Inheritance is depicted as a black arrow, e.g. the class Junction is a child of class Node, which is again the child of the class Network Component.
-Underlying all classes is an abstract ``HasStrictTraits`` class from the Python package ``Traits`` [14].
-Traits circumvents the drawback of Python that all class objects and all class properties can be overwritten at runtime of the program.
-Furthermore, Traits enables fixed types of properties in Python.
-For example, the roughness coefficient of a pipe always has to be a floating point number and not a string.
-If the user accidentally defines the roughness of a pipe as a string, this will lead to an error and the user will be led to the wrong line in the code.
-This prevents from the aforementioned propagation of errors in larger, more complex programs, which would be hard to find in a later stage of programming

 Additionally, Fig. 4 shows, that if a class has another class as one of its properties, it is depicted as dotted arrow.
 For example, a Link has always a start-node and an end-node.